rancherlabs/support-tools/collection/rancher/v2.x/logs-collector/README.md

   All flags are optional

-  -c    Data directory for RKE2 (ex: -c /var/lib/rancher/rke2) -d    Output directory for temporary storage and .tar.gz archive (ex: -d /var/tmp) -s    Number of days history to collect from container and journald logs (ex: -s 7) -r    Override k8s distribution if not automatically detected (rke|k3s|rke2)
+  -c    Custom data-dir for RKE2 (ex: -c /opt/rke2)
+  -d    Output directory for temporary storage and .tar.gz archive (ex: -d /var/tmp) -s    Number of days history to collect from container and journald logs (ex: -s 7) -r    Override k8s distribution if not automatically detected (rke|k3s|rke2)